Vascularized Lymph Node Transfer Connecticut and Houston

 The purpose of vascularized lymph node transfer is to regrow the lymphatic channels that drain fluid.
 Growth typically takes several weeks to months for Houston patients to experience the benefits of surgery.
 Once these channels have begun to regenerate, you may notice:

 - Reduction in the size of the extremity affected with lymphedema.

 - Less frequent infections due to proper drainage of lymph fluid.

 - Lower incidence of cellulitis.

-This procedure is experimental and results may vary for Connecticut patients.
+This procedure is experimental and results may vary for Houston patients.
 Few reports of VLNT have resulted in complete resolution of lymphedema; however, some patients over time have had improvement in their lymphedema and their quality of life as a result.

 To schedule a consultation for treatment of your lymphedema, contact our Connecticut office at 203-458-4444, or our Houston office at 713-346-9909.